chef-boneyard/chef-web-docs-2016/chef_master/source/breaking_changes_chef_11.rst

 -----------------------------------------------------
 In |chef 10|, objects in encrypted data bag items are serialized to |yaml| before being encrypted.
 Unfortunately, discrepancies between |yaml| engines in different versions of |ruby| (in particular, 1.8.7 and 1.9.3) may cause silent corruption of serialized data when decrypting the data bag (the version stored on the |chef server| is untouched and can be correctly deserialized with the same |ruby| version that was used to create it, however).

-Because the corruption is silent, there is no way for |chef| to detect it; furthermore, all workaround possibilities we've investigated have severe limitations.
+Because the corruption is silent, there is no way for the |chef client| to detect it; furthermore, all workaround possibilities we've investigated have severe limitations.
 Additionally, we wanted to modify the encrypted data bag item format to support using a random initialization vector each time a value is encrypted, which provides protection against some forms of cryptanalysis.
 In order to solve these issues, we've implemented a new encrypted data bag item format:

 * The user interface to encrypted data bags is unchanged.
 This change only affects the format of the encrypted values.
 * |chef 11| clients will be able to read encrypted data bags created with either |chef 10| or |chef 11|.